frederik-hoeft/rimworld-more-injuries/docs/wiki/medical-devices.md

 **Production Skill Requirement**: None
 **Research Requirements**: [Basic anatomy](/docs/wiki/research.md#basic-anatomy)
 **Ingredients**: 2x `any fabric`
 **Success Chance**: 100%
+**Mass**: 0.05 kg
+**Bulk (Combat Extended)**: 0.05

 ## Blood Bag

+Blood bags are one of the two options for fluid resuscitation in patients suffering from severe blood loss and [hypovolemic shock](/docs/wiki/injuries/hypovolemic-shock.md#hypovolemic-shock), the other one being [saline IV infusions](#saline-iv-bag).
+While saline IV bags are generally easier to produce and store, blood bags provide the advantage of restoring actual blood components, making them the only safe option for treating patients with advanced [coagulopathy](/docs/wiki/injuries/coagulopathy.md#coagulopathy) or [acidosis](/docs/wiki/injuries/acidosis.md#acidosis).

 <p>
   <img align="right" src="/Textures/Thing/BloodBag/blood_bag_b.png" height="64" alt="Blood Bag" />
   <img align="right" src="/Textures/Thing/BloodBag/blood_bag_a.png" height="64" alt="Blood Bag" />

 > **In-Game Description**
-> _"**Blood bag** &mdash; A bag of whole blood from a standard blood donation, ready for transfusion.
+> _"**Blood bag** &mdash; A 750ml bag of whole blood from a blood donation, ready for transfusion.
 It is used in the treatment of massive bleeding and allows quick restoration of blood volume to combat the effects of hypovolemic shock.
 Must be stored in a refrigerator or freezer.
 > Blood can be drawn from a healthy colonist or prisoner and stored in a blood bag for later use."_

 </p>

 **Used for**: Restoring blood volume in patients suffering from severe blood loss and [hypovolemic shock](/docs/wiki/injuries/hypovolemic-shock.md#hypovolemic-shock).
 Blood transfusion is the only way to fully stabilize and save the patient's life in severe cases of [hypovolemic shock](/docs/wiki/injuries/hypovolemic-shock.md#hypovolemic-shock).
 It is recommended to keep a ready supply of blood bags in your hospital supply room for emergency situations.
 You may even want to keep a few blood bags in the inventory of your combat medics to perform immediate blood transfusions on the battlefield.
+Blood bags are also the only way to stabilize pawns with severe [hemodilution](/docs/wiki/injuries/hemodilution.md#hemodilution) or patients with advanced [acidosis](/docs/wiki/injuries/acidosis.md#acidosis) and [coagulopathy](/docs/wiki/injuries/coagulopathy.md#coagulopathy) to restore their blood volume and allow them to recover.
+Blood bags can be stored in a refrigerator or freezer to keep them fresh for longer periods of time.

 **Usage**:

 1. Tell a *drafted* pawn capable of doctoring to transfuse blood from a blood bag to a patient using one of the `Transfuse blood` options in the right-click context menu of the patient.
 The blood bag must be accessible in a stockpile or the doctor's inventory.
 Self-treatment is not possible.
 Depending on the selected options (`stabilize` or `fully heal`), the patient's blood loss will be reduced by a certain amount, or the patient will be fully healed.
 Each blood bag is capable of restoring 35% blood volume.
 2. Transfusing blood (`stabilize`) from a blood bag is part of the [First Aid](/docs/wiki/medical-devices.md#first-aid) order for *drafted* pawns.
-3. Alternatively, restoring blood volume to a stable condition is now part of a new general, high-priority work type for all doctors.
+3. Alternatively, restoring blood volume to a stable condition is part of a new general, high-priority work type for all doctors.
 So, if you have a patient in a hospital bed with severe blood loss, any non-drafted doctor will automatically attempt to restore blood volume using a blood bag, in accordance with the configured work priorities.

+> [!TIP]
+> Performing a life-saving blood transfusion on members of other factions can help improve faction relations.

 **Production**: